Rostlab/MetaStudent/README.md

 # METASTUDENT
-## predictor of gene ontology terms from protein sequence
+## Predictor of gene ontology terms from protein sequence

 Metastudent predicts Gene Ontology (GO) terms from the Molecular Function Ontology (MFO) and Biological Process Ontology (BPO) for input